Cameras

 Big camera

 Today I shoot with the Fujifilm X-T4 (which also works well as a Zoom camera).
-I arrived at this setup after dabbling with another Canon PowerShot, a heavy Nikon DSLR, and a virtually pocket-sized full frame Sony.
+I arrived at this setup after dabbling with a Canon PowerShot, a heavy Nikon DSLR, and a virtually pocket-sized full frame Sony.
 The Fujifilm is the perfect combination of versatility, size, and weight.

 Nikon D90